scott-anderson-wc/cs210pub/reading/cloud9.md

 Cloud 9 is a service that allows you to create virtual machines (workspaces) and Integrated Development Environments (IDEs) that are based in the cloud.
-There is a free service which limits the power of your machine (cpu, ram, disk) and also limits the number of private workspaces you can have, but these are sufficient for our course.
+There is a free service level that limits the power of your machine (cpu, ram, disk) and also limits the number of private workspaces you can have, but these limits are sufficient for our course.

 ## Signup

 Signup is free and is like many other web accounts.
 You won't have any difficulty with it.

-I will send each student in the course an invitation using their Wellesley email address.
+I will send each student in the course (and some of those on the waiting list) an invitation using their Wellesley email address.
 That will allow you to create a C9 account without having to give a credit card.

 (You're welcome to create a personal account, which is free, but I believe they require a credit card anyhow, probably to ensure that you're not 13.)